 I was once was a very materialistic person who valued myself by my belongings and was seeking validation in all the wrong places.
 It was hard to see beauty at that moment in my life – both inside and outside of myself.
 Through small shifts and experiences, I was able to change the world around me by changing the way I looked at it and myself.
-I am hoping that upcycling can help to activate that change in others.
+I am hoping that upcycling can help be a catalyst for that change in others.
 The greatest joy I receive is not when someone buys my products; it’s when they pick an item up, feel it, realize what it is made out of and then say “No Way!”
 It’s like I can literally watch a small change of perspective take place in that moment – and I have yet to experience something more rewarding.
 (Although, it is twice as rewarding when a purchase is made, wink wink.)

-Now, I go on beach cleanups with Hawai‘i Wildlife Fund and literally pick up the things I used to value as they wash ashore in massive quantities and then are picked up and thrown away as “trash”.
+Now, I go on beach cleanups and literally pick up the things I used to value as they wash ashore in massive quantities and then are picked up and thrown away as “trash”.
 Talk about a change… VHS tapes used to make me happy (cue “The Little Mermaid” theme song) but now they make me sad and guilty.
 Those emotions, in turn, motivate more change and the evolution continues.
 Is there something in your life that you look at differently than you once did, or perhaps something that you would like to see differently?
 Remember, beauty is in the eye of the beholder and, sometimes it takes looking at things a little differently to see something that perhaps no one else has yet.